 We depart St. Simons Island today for a short, mid-morning ferry ride to Little St. Simons Island, your base for three full days.
 A crown jewel of Georgia’s famed Golden Isles and accessible only by boat, Little St. Simon Island’s pristine beaches, undeveloped wilderness, and abundant wildlife provide many opportunities for exploration and excellent birding.
 The entire 11,000-acre island is under easement protection by The Nature Conservancy, ensuring that the ecological integrity of the island endures.
 The island's undisturbed beaches and woodlands are a haven for a number of threatened and endangered species, including the elusive and tiny Black Rail.

-The island is alive with birds in October.
-View fall warblers, swallows, and other passerines moving through during migration, along with shorebirds staging and passing through, and huge numbers of Peregrine Falcon on migration.
-With luck, you may see a few last turtle nest excavations as their nesting season comes to a close.
-Butterflies abound including Zebra Longwing, Long-tailed Skipper, Gulf Fritillary, Monarch, White Peacoc and Little Yellows.
-And marsh plants are turning shades of yellow, red, and orange as fall proceeds.
-Keep an eye out for active reptiles including skinks, lizards, and snakes.
-For those interested in trying their hand at fishing, Bluefish, Tarpon, Reds, Spotted Sea Trout and Flounder are possibilities.
+The island is alive with birds in April.
+We watch for migrating and breeding warblers, swallows, and other passerines moving through during migration, along with shorebirds staging and passing through, and huge numbers of Peregrine Falcon on the wing.
+Early spring migrants could include Yellow-billed Cuckoo, vireos, and Summer and Scarlet Tanagers.
+Butterflies abound, including Zebra Longwing, Long-tailed Skipper, Gulf Fritillary, Monarch, White Peacock, and Little Yellows.
+Keep an eye out for active reptiles including alligators, skinks, lizards, and snakes.
+For those interested in trying their hand at fishing, Bluefish, Tarpon, Reds, Spotted Sea Trout, and Flounder are possibilities.

 Return to the lodge for cocktails and social hour before sitting down to delicious gourmet organic meals of low-country, farm-to-table cuisine and a serene environment in which to rest for the next day’s adventures.

-Your stay on the island features the privately-owned Lodge on Little St. Simon Island, the only accommodation on the island.
-This is a small boutique hotel serving no more than 32 guests at a time.
+Your stay features the privately owned Lodge on Little St. Simon Island, the only accommodation on the island.
+This is a boutique hotel serving only 32 guests at a time.
 All meals are at the lodge or taken out for picnics.
 Menus feature regional cuisine, organic produce, hand crafted cheeses and beer/cider, and local seafood.

 Accommodations at The Lodge on Little St. Simon Island (B,L,D)